vbabashov/house-prices/README.md

 - Define the Problem:

-The objective of this ML exercise is to predict house prices using the Ames, Iowa housing dataset.
+The objective of this ML exercise is to determine the best model to predict house prices using in the Ames, Iowa.

 ### 2. Discover:

 - Obtain data:

-The raw dataset comes in train.csv, test.csv and sample_submission.csv including the target values for the test test.
-Since, the purpose of this exercise is not a competation, I merged the csv files into one file for easier pre-processing steps.
+The raw dataset comes in train.csv featuring 81 columns and 1460 raws.
+The test.csv includes the features where the Sale Price is to be predicted.

 - Clean data:

-There are 81 columns in this dataset.
-Four of these columns 'Alley', 'PoolQC', 'Fence', 'MiscFeature' have more than 80% of the values missing, thus, I'll consider dropping them from the dataset in the modelling phase.
+Four of the columns 'Alley', 'PoolQC', 'Fence', 'MiscFeature' have more than 80% of the values missing, thus, I'll drop them from the dataset in the modelling phase.

 - Explore data:

 To explore the data, we can create visualizations.
 First, let's take a look at the target.
-From the Figure below it is evident that SalePrice variable is skewed to the right and there are several outliers.
+From the Figure below SalePrice variable is skewed to the right and there are several outliers.
+Log-transformation of the target can help improve the model performance.

 ![saleprice](https://user-images.githubusercontent.com/26305084/110682726-43177900-81a9-11eb-9de3-0047b689790d.jpeg)

 Next, we can take a look at features.
 There are ordinal, nominal and numeric (continious or integer) variables.
 To explore the relationship between SalePrice and numeric feautures, I'll use scatter plots, and between SalePrice and categoric features, I'll use scatter plots.

 The box-plots below reveal the spread of the SalePrices across the category levels.
+Mean sale price and distribuition of prices is similar.
 We see an inceasing trend as the Overall Qual and Overall Cond of the house increase.
-Some of the categorical levels seem important while others don't seem play any role.
+For some variables, while some categories are rare, most of the categorical levels don't seem to explain the difference in price.

 ![boxplots](https://user-images.githubusercontent.com/26305084/111832968-d9455080-88c7-11eb-9016-cd800720cce4.jpeg)

-Scatter plots show that SalePrie increase with LotFrontage, LotArea, BsmtFinSF1, GrLivArea, 1sfFlrSF and TotalBsmtSF variables.
-According to the data description file, GrLivArea with higher than 4000 sq feet constitute unusual observations, so sales (a total of five) with this condition can be dropped from the dataset.
+Scatter plots show that SalePrie increases with LotFrontage, LotArea, BsmtFinSF1, BsmtFinSF2, TotalBsmtSF, 1sfFlrSF, 2ndFlrSF, GrLivArea and GarageArea variables.

 ![scatter](https://user-images.githubusercontent.com/26305084/111832940-cdf22500-88c7-11eb-8522-546c7244c420.jpeg)!

-Finally, the heatmap show correlation between the features and between features and SalePrice.
+Finally, the heatmap show correlation between the features and between features and SalePrice.According to the heatmap, house SalePrice is correlated with GrLivArea, GarageCars, GarageArea, TotalBsmtSF, 1stFlrSF (Pearson Correlation Cofficient >=0.6).
+There seems to be a weaker correlation between SalePrice and rest of the features (Pearson Correlation Cofficient <= 0.5).

 ![heatmap](https://user-images.githubusercontent.com/26305084/111834061-71900500-88c9-11eb-88ed-b6dd1bdcd737.jpeg)